janaSunrise/discordpy-bot-template/README.md

 a bot for yourself and developed it further.

 ## Docker

-**NOTE**: The docker is being tested and being made to worked properly.
-It hasn't been working perfectly yet.
-I advise to use non docker steps until the docker works perfectly when deploying / running.
-Sorry for this inconvenience.

 Docker is an easy way of containerizing and delivering your applications quickly and easily, in an convenient way.
 It's really simple to get started with this, with docker handling all the installation